polkx/simple-timer/README.md

-# simple-timer
-Macro annotation that measure and log method execution time
+Program based on macro annotation that measure and log method execution time.